dongjk/dongjk.github.io/_posts/2018-05-21-Faster_R-CNN_step_by_step,_Part_I.markdown

 ## Training data produce
 Now we have an intuition about RPN model and it's input and output, but how to prepare training data?
-This is probably the most trick part of RPM.
+This is probably the most tricky part of RPN.

 Let us recall classical image classification model, we usually scale several images to same size and feed them as a mini-batch to model, and expect a category output.
 In RPN it is different, no need scale image, and no multi image one batch, it will produce a batch of training data base on **a single image**, this is called _“image-centric” sampling strategy_.

 In [rbg's implementation](https://github.com/rbgirshick/py-faster-rcnn), he feed an image feature map to model and there have a _anchor_target_layer_ to break that image down to many data, and then randomly choose 256 data to form a mini-batch.
 In this article, I will split image feature map and form mini-batch firstly and feed to model, the trick part is then move from model training phase to data preprocessing phase.
 I will use one image from ILSVRC2014 to show how to break down image into a mini batch of data, and train RPN model.

-the image have shape (233, 500, 3) and two ground truth boxes.
+the image have shape (333, 500, 3) and two ground truth boxes.

 ![]({{ site.url }}/assets/article_images/2018-05-21-Faster_R-CNN_step_by_step/gt_boxes.jpg){:height="75%" width="75%"}